dhlavacova/dhlavacova/README.md

 ### Languages and Tools 🛠

-- 🔭 I'm currently learning ang working with: JavaScript, ReactJS, PHP, CSS, HTML.
+- 🔭 I'm currently learning and working with: JavaScript, ReactJS, PHP, CSS, HTML.

 ### Connect with me 📬